Events and Requests

 handlers.

-To do something which requires databases in succeeded
+To do something that requires databases in succeeded

 /failed